westphae/selcald/README.md

 be made during the signal and a final decision determined from statistical analysis of the raw measurements.

+The normal source of sampled audio is the soundcard interface.
+Standard sampling rates of 44100, 22050, 10025, and 8000 samples/second are supported.
+Lower sampling rates are preferred due to the lover processing load, as are fixed point DSP implementations versus floating point implementations.

+### Pseudocode

+    Calculate numnber of samples per interval
+    While true
+      Clear signal table
+      set signal table row to 0
+      read audio samples for one interval
+      perform time to frequency conversion
+      add tones detected to signal table
+      if 2 tones detected
+        For remaining number of intervals
+          read audio samples for one interval
+          perform time to frequency conversion
+          add tones detected to signal table
+        Read signal table and determine selcal code

 References
 ----------
 [1]: http://www.asri.aero/our-services/selcal/ "Aviation Spectrum Resources Inc. website, retrieved 3, Nov 2013"